Skip to content

 # Use the agent

-result = await executor.ainvoke({
+result = await agent.ainvoke({

-"input": "Remember that I love pizza and work at TechCorp"
+"messages": [("human", "Remember that I love pizza and work at TechCorp")]

 })